smartsupp/smartsupp.github.io/_docs/chat-box/configurable-parts.md

 ## Chat box design type

 We supports 2 chat box layouts: `widget` and `button`.
-You can override default behaviour.
+You can choose default behaviour for your chat.

 ### layout: widget

-This layout shown on _desktop_ by default.
+This layout is shown on _desktop_ by default.

 ```js
 _smartsupp.widget = "widget";